Force verification

 function getLastVerifiedBatch() public view returns (uint64)

 When the sequenceBatches function is called, an attempt is made to consolidate the pending state by calling the internal function _tryConsolidatePendingState.
-If the pendingStateTimeout has elapsed since the pending batches verification, this function will consolidate the pending state transitions.
-There is no need to check the Zero-Knowledge proof again because it has already been verified.
+If the pendingStateTimeout has elapsed since the pending batches verification, this function consolidates the pending state transitions.
+There is no need to check the zero-knowledge proof again because it has already been verified.